espressif/esp-idf/docs/en/security/flash-encryption.rst

       - ``HARD_DIS_JTAG``
       - ``DIS_LEGACY_SPI_BOOT``

-  7. For :ref:`flash-enc-release-mode`, the firmware bootloader sets all the eFuse bits set under development mode as well as ``DIS_DOWNLOAD_MANUAL_ENCRYPT``.
+  7. For :ref:`flash-enc-release-mode`, the second stage bootloader sets all the eFuse bits set under development mode as well as ``DIS_DOWNLOAD_MANUAL_ENCRYPT``.
 It also write-protects the ``{IDF_TARGET_CRYPT_CNT}`` eFuse bits.
 To modify this behavior, see :ref:`uart-bootloader-encryption`.

   8. The device is then rebooted to start executing the encrypted image.
-The firmware bootloader calls the flash decryption block to decrypt the flash contents and then loads the decrypted contents into IRAM.
+The second stage bootloader calls the flash decryption block to decrypt the flash contents and then loads the decrypted contents into IRAM.

 .. only:: SOC_FLASH_ENCRYPTION_XTS_AES_128 and not SOC_FLASH_ENCRYPTION_XTS_AES_256 and not SOC_EFUSE_CONSISTS_OF_ONE_KEY_BLOCK

   1. On the first power-on reset, all data in flash is un-encrypted (plaintext).
-The ROM bootloader loads the firmware bootloader.
+The first stage (ROM) bootloader loads the second stage bootloader.

-  2. Firmware bootloader reads the ``{IDF_TARGET_CRYPT_CNT}`` eFuse value (``0b000``).
+  2. Second stage bootloader reads the ``{IDF_TARGET_CRYPT_CNT}`` eFuse value (``0b000``).
 Since the value is ``0`` (even number of bits set), it configures and enables the flash encryption block.
 For more information on the flash encryption block, see `{IDF_TARGET_NAME} Technical Reference Manual <{IDF_TARGET_TRM_EN_URL}>`_.

-  3. Firmware bootloader uses RNG (random) module to generate an 256 bit key and then writes it into `BLOCK_KEYN` eFuse.
+  3. Second stage bootloader uses RNG (random) module to generate an 256 bit key and then writes it into `BLOCK_KEYN` eFuse.
 The software also updates the ``KEY_PURPOSE_N`` for the block where the key is stored.
 The key cannot be accessed via software as the write and read protection bits for `BLOCK_KEYN` eFuse are set. ``KEY_PURPOSE_N`` field is write-protected as well.
 The flash encryption is completely conducted by hardware, and the key cannot be accessed via software.
 If a valid key is already present in the eFuse (e.g., burned using espefuse tool) then the process of key generation is skipped and the same key is used for flash encryption process.

-  4. Flash encryption block encrypts the flash contents - the firmware bootloader, applications and partitions marked as ``encrypted``.
+  4. Flash encryption block encrypts the flash contents - the second stage bootloader, applications and partitions marked as ``encrypted``.
 Encrypting in-place can take time, up to a minute for large partitions.

-  5. Firmware bootloader sets the first available bit in ``{IDF_TARGET_CRYPT_CNT}`` (0b001) to mark the flash contents as encrypted.
+  5. Second stage bootloader sets the first available bit in ``{IDF_TARGET_CRYPT_CNT}`` (0b001) to mark the flash contents as encrypted.
 Odd number of bits is set.

-  6. For :ref:`flash-enc-development-mode`, the firmware bootloader allows the UART bootloader to re-flash encrypted binaries.
+  6. For :ref:`flash-enc-development-mode`, the second stage bootloader allows the UART bootloader to re-flash encrypted binaries.
 Also, the ``{IDF_TARGET_CRYPT_CNT}`` eFuse bits are NOT write-protected.
-In addition, the firmware bootloader by default sets the eFuse bits ``DIS_DOWNLOAD_ICACHE``, ``DIS_PAD_JTAG``, ``DIS_USB_JTAG`` and ``DIS_LEGACY_SPI_BOOT``.
+In addition, the second stage bootloader by default sets the eFuse bits ``DIS_DOWNLOAD_ICACHE``, ``DIS_PAD_JTAG``, ``DIS_USB_JTAG`` and ``DIS_LEGACY_SPI_BOOT``.

-  7. For :ref:`flash-enc-release-mode`, the firmware bootloader sets all the eFuse bits set under development mode as well as ``DIS_DOWNLOAD_MANUAL_ENCRYPT``.
+  7. For :ref:`flash-enc-release-mode`, the second stage bootloader sets all the eFuse bits set under development mode as well as ``DIS_DOWNLOAD_MANUAL_ENCRYPT``.
 It also write-protects the ``{IDF_TARGET_CRYPT_CNT}`` eFuse bits.
 To modify this behavior, see :ref:`uart-bootloader-encryption`.

   8. The device is then rebooted to start executing the encrypted image.
-The firmware bootloader calls the flash decryption block to decrypt the flash contents and then loads the decrypted contents into IRAM.
+The second stage bootloader calls the flash decryption block to decrypt the flash contents and then loads the decrypted contents into IRAM.

 .. only:: SOC_FLASH_ENCRYPTION_XTS_AES_128 and SOC_EFUSE_CONSISTS_OF_ONE_KEY_BLOCK

   1. On the first power-on reset, all data in flash is un-encrypted (plaintext).
-The ROM bootloader loads the firmware bootloader.
+The first stage (ROM) bootloaders loads the second stage bootloader.

-  2. Firmware bootloader reads the ``{IDF_TARGET_CRYPT_CNT}`` eFuse value (``0b000``).
+  2. The second stage bootloader reads the ``{IDF_TARGET_CRYPT_CNT}`` eFuse value (``0b000``).
 Since the value is ``0`` (even number of bits set), it configures and enables the flash encryption block.
 For more information on the flash encryption block, see `{IDF_TARGET_NAME} Technical Reference Manual <{IDF_TARGET_TRM_EN_URL}>`_.

-  3. Firmware bootloader uses RNG (random) module to generate an 256 or 128 bit key (depends on :ref:`Size of generated XTS-AES key <CONFIG_SECURE_FLASH_ENCRYPTION_KEYSIZE>`) and then writes it into `BLOCK_KEY0` eFuse.
+  3. The second stage bootloader uses RNG (random) module to generate an 256 or 128 bit key (depends on :ref:`Size of generated XTS-AES key <CONFIG_SECURE_FLASH_ENCRYPTION_KEYSIZE>`) and then writes it into `BLOCK_KEY0` eFuse.
 The software also updates the ``XTS_KEY_LENGTH_256`` according to the chosen option.
 The key cannot be accessed via software as the write and read protection bits for ``BLOCK_KEY0`` eFuse are set.
 The flash encryption operations happen entirely by hardware, and the key cannot be accessed via software.
 If 128-bit flash encryption key is used, then only the lower 128 bits of the eFuse key block are read-protected, the remaining 128 bits are readable, which is required for secure boot.
 The entire eFuse block is write-protected.
 If the FE key is 256 bits long, then ``XTS_KEY_LENGTH_256`` is 1, otherwise it is 0.
 To prevent this eFuse from being accidentally changed in the future (from 0 to 1), we set a write-protect bit for the RELEASE mode.
 If a valid key is already present in the eFuse (e.g., burned using espefuse tool) then the process of key generation is skipped and the same key is used for flash encryption process.

-  4. Flash encryption block encrypts the flash contents - the firmware bootloader, applications and partitions marked as ``encrypted``.
+  4. Flash encryption block encrypts the flash contents - the second stage bootloader, applications and partitions marked as ``encrypted``.
 Encrypting in-place can take time, up to a minute for large partitions.

-  5. Firmware bootloader sets the first available bit in ``{IDF_TARGET_CRYPT_CNT}`` (0b001) to mark the flash contents as encrypted.
+  5. The second stage bootloader sets the first available bit in ``{IDF_TARGET_CRYPT_CNT}`` (0b001) to mark the flash contents as encrypted.
 Odd number of bits is set.

-  6. For :ref:`flash-enc-development-mode`, the firmware bootloader allows the UART bootloader to re-flash encrypted binaries.
+  6. For :ref:`flash-enc-development-mode`, the second stage bootloader allows the UART bootloader to re-flash encrypted binaries.
 Also, the ``{IDF_TARGET_CRYPT_CNT}`` eFuse bits are NOT write-protected.
-In addition, the firmware bootloader by default sets the eFuse bits ``DIS_DOWNLOAD_ICACHE``, ``DIS_PAD_JTAG``, and ``DIS_DIRECT_BOOT``.
+In addition, the second stage bootloader by default sets the eFuse bits ``DIS_DOWNLOAD_ICACHE``, ``DIS_PAD_JTAG``, and ``DIS_DIRECT_BOOT``.

-  7. For :ref:`flash-enc-release-mode`, the firmware bootloader sets all the eFuse bits set under development mode as well as ``DIS_DOWNLOAD_MANUAL_ENCRYPT``.
+  7. For :ref:`flash-enc-release-mode`, the second stage bootloader sets all the eFuse bits set under development mode as well as ``DIS_DOWNLOAD_MANUAL_ENCRYPT``.
 It also write-protects the ``{IDF_TARGET_CRYPT_CNT}`` eFuse bits.
 To modify this behavior, see :ref:`uart-bootloader-encryption`.

   8. The device is then rebooted to start executing the encrypted image.
-The firmware bootloader calls the flash decryption block to decrypt the flash contents and then loads the decrypted contents into IRAM.
+The second stage bootloader calls the flash decryption block to decrypt the flash contents and then loads the decrypted contents into IRAM.

 During the development stage, there is a frequent need to program different plaintext flash images and test the flash encryption process.
 This requires that Firmware Download mode is able to load new plaintext images as many times as it might be needed.
 However, during manufacturing or production stages, Firmware Download mode should not be allowed to access flash contents for security reasons.